LIPS-scheme/lips/docs/docs/intro.md

 ```

 **NOTE**: [braces](https://www.npmjs.com/package/braces) is a popular package to expand bash like
-expressions, it's used as [deep dependeny for
+expressions, it's used as [deep dependency for
 TailwindCSS](https://shubhamjain.co/2024/02/29/why-is-number-package-have-59m-downloads/).

 ## Executing LIPS prammatically